 So far, we have discussed the effect on corruption of two separate but related dimensions of electoral systems: PLIST and DISMAG.
-As already noted, however, these two variables are highly correlated: majoritarian electoral systems typically have small district magnitudes and a large fraction of seats allotted by votes for individual candidates, i.e. they have small values of both PLIST and DISMAG.
+As already noted, however, these two variables are highly correlated: majoritarian electoral systems typically have small district magnitudes and a large fraction of seats allotted by votes for individual candidates, i.e. the values of PLIST and DISMAG are both 0 or close to zero - cf. Table 2b.
 Since these two variables are predicted and found to have opposite effects on corruption, it is natural to ask which is the prevailing effect.
-For this purpose, in column 6 of Tables 3 and 4 we have replaced PLIST and DISMAG with the dummy variable MAJ, taking a value of 1 in majoritarian electoral systems - see Section 3 and the Data Appendix for a precise definition.
-This also allows us to test the other aspect of the electoral competition effect (H3), derived from models (such as Persson and Tabellini, 1999) that only distinguish crudely between majoritarian and proportional elections.
-The data suggest that PLIST has the stronger influence: the estimated coefficient of MAJ is negative and statistically significant.
-Overall, majoritarian electoral systems thus seem to induce less corruption than proportional elections.
+For this purpose, in column 6 of Tables 3 and 4 we replace PLIST and DISMAG with the binary variable MAJ, taking a value of 1 in plurality (majority) electoral systems - see Section 3 and the Data Appendix for a precise definition.
+This also allows us to test the electoral-competition hypothesis (H3), derived from models (such as Persson and Tabellini, 1999) that only distinguish crudely between majoritarian and proportional elections.
+The data suggest that

+PLIST has the stronger influence: the estimated coefficient of MAJ is negative and statistically significant.
+Overall, majoritarian electoral systems thus seem to induce less corruption than proportional elections.7